-The internet is so much a part of people’s lives today that its hard to believe that the first website was created in 1990.
+The internet is so much a part of people’s lives today that it is hard to believe that the first website was created in 1990.
 In a little over 25 years websites have evolved from a simple page of static text, to huge interactive websites that include images, videos, and even software programs.
-This post tracks the evolution of web design from its roots in the 1990s to the present day.
+This post tracks the evolution of web design, from its roots in the 1990s to the present day.

 The first HTML website was developed in 1990 by Tim Berners-Lee for sharing technical documents with colleagues.
 From here the internet rapidly developed, and in 1991 the public were able to access the world wide web.